 - Phone Notifications for Polar M400/V800 for Android

 - Cadence detection via internal accelerometer for Polar M400/V800

-About estimated dates for these updates... why do you want them, if they are not going to be fulfilled?
-We will leave it as "in the near future" and so everybody will be happy.
+About estimated dates for these updates... what do you want them for, if they are not going to be met?
+We'll leave it as "in the near future" and we'll all be happy.

 That's it for Polar updates.
 I hope to be able to tell you news soon.
 And thanks for reading!

 Hi Eduardo, first of all thank you for all the work you do to make it easier for us to choose a product, in fact thanks to your reviews I got a V800.